Snowdon: Toponymy

-The Welsh name of the mountain, Yr Wyddfa is a shortened form of the original full name, Gwyddfa Rhita (Rhita's cairn), after the giant Rhita.
-According to one legend, the giant Rhita was defeated and buried on the mountain by Arthur whilst another legend suggests that Rhita was killed by the giant Idris who lived on the mountain Cadair Idris.
-The mountain is also linked to other figures from Arthurian legend, the mountain is linked to a legendary Afanc (water monster) and the Tylwyth Teg (fairies).
+Gwyddfa later developed the meaning "burial cairn", and there is a legend that the giant Rhita is buried under the mountain's summit cairn.
+One legend claims that Rhita was defeated and buried on the mountain by King Arthur, and another states that Rhita was killed by the giant Idris who lived on the mountain Cadair Idris.
+The mountain is also linked to other figures from Arthurian legend, a legendary Afanc (water monster) and the Tylwyth Teg (fairies).